MBenjamim/sec_project/README.md

 - Java 17 or higher
 - Maven
-- Tmux (for running multiple servers in separate windows)
+- Tmux (for running multiple servers in separate windows, how to use [here](https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/))

 ## Configuration